nephio-project/porch/docs/content/en/docs/5_architecture_and_components/package-cache/design.md

 The interface design follows the **Strategy Pattern**, where different caching strategies (CR-based or database-backed) can be swapped without affecting the CaDEngine's operation.
 This abstraction enables:
 - Deployment flexibility (choose cache based on scale requirements)
 - Testing with mock implementations
-- Future cache implementations without Core Engine changes
+- Future cache implementations without CaDEngine changes
 - Consistent behavior regardless of storage backend

 ## Factory Pattern